 - Any Explanation of Review (EOR) or denial you may have received.

-The Application is to be filed by sending a copy to the insurer and the original to:
+You can handle all filings on-line by going to www.wcais.pa.gov, clicking on "Are you a new user" and following the prompts.
+The Application can also be mailed by sending a copy to the insurer and the original to:

 Bureau of Workers’ Compensation

 Medical Fee Review Section

 1171 South Cameron Street

 For more information on the Application for Fee Review process, download a free copy of The Doctor's Guide to Pennsylvania Workers' Compensation Billing by following the instructions below.
 A copy of the Medical Review Update for 2019, which contains detailed instructions on Pennsylvania billing procedures, can be found here.